brichbourg/Multi-Tier-App-Demo/README.md

 * Edit ~/.profile

-	Now we need to edit the .bashrc file so that this menu will start automatically when the server boots up.
+	Now we need to edit the .profile file so that this menu will start automatically when the server boots up.

 	Add the following string at the end of the file `sudo bash ~/.menu.sh`.
 I added sudo so it will prompt you for the root password after you log in.
 Ubuntu doesn't allow (to my knowledge) a way to log directly into the system as the root user.